 How Exercise Can Help With Anxiety

 Having anxiety is a difficult situation that can disrupt your day-to-day life.
+“Anxious thoughts activate the limbic system — the fear center in our brain — and it’s on a hair-trigger,” says psychologist Scott Bea, PsyD.
 However, despite the barriers that it can bring, it can be managed in multiple ways.
 One excellent way to deal with anxiety is through regular and proper exercises.
 Physical activities and working out can have positive physical and psychological effects on the body.
 Practicing this habit will ensure that your anxiety will not come as often and stop you from living your best life.

 Effects Of Exercise On Mental Health

-Second, as physical activities reduce your stress, your risk for developing stress-related illnesses also decrease.
+Second, as physical activities reduce your stress, your risk for developing stress-related illnesses also decreases.
 More than that, you can be less affected by factors that can cause you stress.

 Third, your physical health also improves because exercise can make you physically fit and more immune to illnesses and diseases.
 You’ll be less prone to colds and flu, and you will have better endurance and a stronger overall being.